grpc/proposal/A6-client-retries.md

     // The number of tokens starts at maxTokens.
 The token_count will always be
     // between 0 and maxTokens.
     //
-    // This field is required and must be greater than zero.
+    // This field is required and must be in the range (0, 1000].
+Up to 3
+    // decimal places are supported
     "maxTokens": number,

     // The amount of tokens to add on each successful RPC.
 Typically this will